wisicn/docker-simple-obfs/README.md

+This is clone from https://github.com/liaohuqiu/docker-simple-obfs. thanks liaohuqiu at Github.

 This is the [simple-obfs](https://github.com/shadowsocks/simple-obfs) docker image.
 It's based on alpine and only 4MB.

 Since there are a lot of parameters and you may want to use simple-obfs in various ways, so I did not provide any entrypoint for this image.